mazzalab/pyntacle/README.md

 recommended installation method for most users.

-Instructions for installing from source on various Linux distributions and MacOs are also provided.
+Instructions for installing from source on various Linux distributions and MacOS are also provided.

 ### Installing pyntacle using Anaconda or Miniconda